 - Shuttle to car rental agency--If your car rental agency is off the airport and you have to take a shuttle, $1-$3 per bag or more after they drop you off at the car rental office.
 Once again, if the shuttle driver does not touch your bags or get out of the driver's seat, no tip is necessary.

-- Grocery delivery--The companies will ask if you want to tip based on their service and I've never seen a place that doesn't deserve the tip.
-On top of that, if the groceries were left with Bell Services requiring you to call Bell Services and have the groceries delivered when you arrive at your resort, another tip is expected, because it's not the grocery company delivering to your room.
+- Grocery delivery--The companies will ask if you want to tip based on their service and I have never seen a place that does not deserve the tip.
+On top of that, if the groceries were left with Bell Services requiring you to call Bell Services and have the groceries delivered when you arrive at your resort, another tip is expected, because it is not the grocery company delivering to your room.
 Bell Services would be delivering.
-If you have 2 or 3 bags, $5 is sufficient, but if you have a lot of groceries, tip at least $10 or more for Bell Services.
+If you have 2 or 3 grocery bags, $5 is sufficient, but if you have a lot of groceries, tip at least $10 or more for Bell Services.
+FYI, Walt Disney World charges $6 for grocery deliveries.
+This is not a tip.

 - Concierge--$2-$10 or more depending on what they help you with.